BeniRegevFinastra/project-dependency-consumer-demo/README.md

 # project-dependency-consumer-demo
-Project to demonstrate consuming another project as a dependency to this one.
+This project consumes project "_project-dependency-demo_" as its dependency.